verilab/veripress/README.md

 ## Documentation

-Documentation is now available in [Simplified Chinese (简体中文)](https://veripress.github.io/docs/) and [Traditional Chinese (繁體中文)](https://veripress.github.io/docs/zh-hant/), and the English version is coming soon.
+Documentation is now available in [Simplified Chinese (简体中文)](https://veripress.github.io/docs/), and the English version is coming soon.

 ## Contributing